 Re-entering higher education and working directly with students was a major (though mostly secret) goal of Jill's during her years in private practice.
 Jill couldn't have imagined a more perfect position than this to combine her desire to work with students and her experiences as a practicing attorney.

-Outside of the office, Jill loves to bake and cook (and eat!), watch bad television, take long walks along the beaches in Southie, and ski and travel when possible.
-These days Jill isn't collecting too many frequent flyer miles, but feel free to ask her to reminisce about her semester in Quito, Ecuador (and related travels to the jungle, Machu Picchu, the Galapagos Islands, and gorgeous, undeveloped beaches) or her love of exceptional croissants that developed afte a long weekend in Paris with her husband, and then-infant son.
+Outside of the office, Jill loves to bake and cook (and eat!), watch bad television, take long walks along the beaches in Southie with her two little boys, and ski and travel when possible.
+These days Jill isn't collecting too many frequent flyer miles, but feel free to ask her to reminisce about her semester in Quito, Ecuador (and related travels to the jungle, Machu Picchu, the Galapagos Islands, and gorgeous, undeveloped beaches) or her love of exceptional croissants that developed after a long weekend in Paris.

 Kelly is originally from Duxbury, Massachusetts (famous for our Island Creek oysters!), and has lived in the Boston area for the last eight years.
 She received her undergraduate degree from Boston College, where she majored in human resources and history.
 After graduation, Kelly worked as a recruiting assistant for the summer program at Ropes & Gray LLP, where she first became interested in working with law students.
 She went on to join the Career Services Office at New England Law | Boston, which further confirmed her desire to work with students and promote college access.
 She subsequently attended the Harvard Graduate School of Education and graduated this past May with an Ed.M. in Higher Education Administration.